-St. John’s Episcopal Church honors and respects children and we proudly involve youth in all aspects of church life.
-We offer a wide spectrum of educational programs from infancy through young adulthood.
-Programs are coordinated by a team of caring teachers that have received appropriate training and background checks.
-Children who actively participate in youth programs learn about Christ, the Bible, the Church, and what it means to “Grow in God, Act in Service, and Witness in Love” – the very mission of St. John’s.
+Children are an integral and cherished part of the Saint John’s community.
+Through our nursery, church school, and youth programs, children learn about Christ, the Bible, the Church, and what it means to “Grow in God, Act in Service, and Witness in Love” – the very mission of St. John’s.
 Parents are encouraged to enroll their children in St. John’s educational programs, attend church regularly so children may benefit from continuity of lessons, and register for special Provincial and Diocesan activities, including retreats and social events.
 Lessons learned — and friendships made — will last a lifetime!

-St. John’s provides nursery care that is not only safe and loving but affirms the gifts of our youngest members.
+St. John’s provides nursery care that is safe, loving, and affirming our youngest members’ gifts.
 Nursery caregivers provide experienced care.
 Children are warmly welcomed and encouraged to explore and learn at their own pace.
 Toys and surfaces are regularly cleaned, ensuring a healthy environment for all.
 A discreet television monitor broadcasts the 10:15 am service in the nursery.

-The Journey to Adulthood (J2A) program instructs and nurtures our teens, encouraging them to connect their faith to all areas of their life.
-It is organized in three two-year segments: Rite 13, J2A (Journey to Adulthood), and YAC (Young Adults in Church).
+Our youth program instructs and nurtures our teens, encouraging them to connect their faith to all areas of their life.
 The journey teaches self-awareness and basic skills of adulthood, deepens teens’ understanding of Christian living, and encourages older youth to take on adult responsibilities in all aspects of congregation life and community.
 The program culminates with a service-oriented pilgrimage, typically to a foreign country.

 Vacation Bible School

-The Diocese offers a Vacation Bible School (VBS) experience open to children throughout the Diocese as well as members of the local community.
+The Parish and Diocese offers a Vacation Bible School (VBS) experience open to children throughout the Diocese and members of the local community.
 Recent VBS experiences have included “Beach Party,” “Camp Edge,” “Egypt: Joseph’s Journey from Prison to Palace,” and “The Olympics.”